AmitKumarDas/amitkumardas.github.io/_posts/2016-09-10-architecture-and-design-curated-thoughts.md

 - failure handling ?
   - retry policy, circuit breaker, throttlers
 - expose service metrics within the service itself
+- Open sourcing each micro service (e.g. a separate github project) will benefit a lot
+ - No need of verbose team communications
+ - Consider github to be the communication medium
+ - Each issue, commit, doc signals an item for communication when required.
+ - Tracking dependencies becomes trivial

 ### Quotes